TheJostler/Velocifare/README.md

 # SiteInC

-SiteInC is an experimental C framework aiming to empower web developers to build static websites and compile them into a single binary executable, bundled along with a lightweight web server.
+SiteInC is an experimental C framework aiming to empower web developers to build faster and more secure static websites.
+It works by compiling all the web site's source code into a single binary executable, bundled along with a lightweight web server.
 The goal is to enhance the speed and efficiency of web applications, making them more scalable and cost-effective.

 ## Features